LinuxlasGNUleaf/LotR-TriviaBot/README.md

 The wiki URL is set in the config file.
 * **Configuration**
 Adding easy-to-use config to control use of features channel- and server-wide
+* **LotR Battle**
+A new experimental feature, where you battle people in LotR trivia.

 # Checklist